bendisposto/prob2/README.md

 # Setting up a development environment

+ProB 2.0 requires Oracle JDK 7.
+Please note that openjdk 7 does not work.
+Java 8 is not yet tested.

 We assume, you have a fresh copy of Eclipse 4.2 and an empty workspace at hand.
 Furthermore, we assume that you have a recent version of gradle (http://www.gradle.org/) installed on your computer.
 Gradle 1.1 or newer will be sufficient.

 1. Install Groovy-Eclipse for Juno using the Eclipse Marketplace.